Stefan Heggelund: Civil career

 Heggelund has a bachelor's degree in information and communications from BI Norwegian Business School, Oslo.
 He worked for the communication firm JKL group from 2009 to 2011, when he started working as a communications consultant for Nordic Choice Hotels.
 He was named one of Norway's biggest communication experts by Dagens Næringsliv in 2012.

 Personal life

 In December 2012, Heggelund and Labour politician Hadia Tajik, who served as Norway's Minister of Culture, announced that they were a couple.
 Both were elected for Oslo to the Norwegian parliament in the 2013 Norwegian parliamentary election.
 The couple married on 28 June 2014 and got separated in 2016.
 Heggelund resides in Grünerløkka.

+He would later go on to marry Jorunn Hallaråker, a fellow politician from the Christian Democratic Party, with whom he has one son.